schardtbc/DBIExt/README.md

 Updating tables is not the focus of the DBI package as pure analysis scripts treat database tables as read-only.

-In other domains database maintainence updating information in rows of an existing table is a requirement.
-Droping the table and recreating it as is done by dbWriteTable with overwrite argument set to true is not an optimal solution for many applications.
+In other domains, database maintainence requires updating information in rows of an existing table.
+Dropping the table and recreating it as is done by dbWriteTable with overwrite argument set to true is not an optimal solution for many applications.

 No single generic update function could cover the diverse variety